Safety and Security

 Health and Safety

-With health and safety in mind, the college encourages its students and employees to follow guidelines that can help lessen the spread of illness, including COVID-19, on campus.
+With health and safety in mind, the college encourages its students and employees to follow guidelines that can help lessen the spread of illness, including but not limited to COVID-19, influenza (flu), RSV, other respiratory illness, and norovirus, on campus.

 Emergency Notification